[Norsk]

 An RM-70 with a fan has been mounted in the living room and is currently collecting data.
 I have nothing yet to compare with for calibration.
 Two new Geiger counters have been ordered: one RM-60 and one RM-70.
 The RM-60 isn't as sensitive to alpha radiation, but almost equally sensitive to gamma radiation.
 I'm planning to mount it in the attic (probably radon free) so I can measure the background radiation.
 I plan to mount the new RM-70 in the child's room in the basement.
 By measuring the background radiation I can determine the increased radioactivity indoors.
 I can probably assume that the increase has been caused by radon.

 I bought a Ramon 2.2 electronic radon sensor in order to be able to calibrate my own sensors.
 It displays the radon level as a moving 1 week average, and it also gives preliminary readings after two days.
 I put it close to my own sensor in the living room, and when the two days had passed, it was reading 96 Bq/m³.
 My own sensor had been counting 36.8 clicks per minute as an average in the same period.
 However, before I can begin to compare the readings, I need to know how many clicks the background radiation accounts for.
 The two new geiger counters which I had ordered, have now cleared customs and I should have them in a couple of days.
+My sensor in the living room has been logging for a week.
+The results are shown in the graph below.
+It looks like the radiation peaks in the morning and is at its lowest in the evening.
+I don't know yet if this is a regular pattern or what may cause it.
+For two days, between 2 and 4 October, the fan was switched off, and the graph clearly shows that the fan greatly increases the sensitivity.

 Two new sensors, one RM-60 and one RM-70, have been logging for over a week.
 I now have three sensors running on the same 1-wire bus parasitically.
 The two new ones were placed in the attic, where I don't expect any significant alpha or beta radiation.
 The RM-60 will remain there permanently and measure the background radiation which will also affect the sensors elsewhere.
 When this gets subtracted from the other readings, I should get reasonably good readings of the alpha radiation contribution, which is what I need in order to determine radon presence.
 The new RM-70 was logging next to the RM-60 for a week so I could get sufficient data to correlate their difference in senstivity.
 I also discovered that the reported radiation level would vary slightly (10-15%) depending on the orientation of the sensors; they reported higher radiation when they were facing upwards.
 All sensors should therefore be oriented the same way, unless the readings are corrected for this.